per-at-commentor/aspnet-webapp-deployed-to-azure/README.md

 The workflows need to be able to manage resources in Azure.
 Create a service principal in Azure with the "Contributor" role on a subscription.
 Then create the following repository variables `WORKFLOW_AZURE_TENANT_ID`, `WORKFLOW_AZURE_SUBSCRIPTION_ID`, `WORKFLOW_AZURE_CLIENT_ID` and the repository secret `WORKFLOW_AZURE_CLIENT_SECRET`.
 To create the user manually you need to create an app-registration and then add a client secret to it.
 Alternativly use the command: `az ad sp create-for-rbac --name <PRINCIPAL_NAME> --role Contributor --scopes /subscriptions/<SUBSCRIPTION_ID> --json-auth`.
 The command creates both the app-registration and the client secret.

+# SonarCloud integration

+The workflows use SonarCloud for static code analysis.
+This requires the GitHub repository to be imported to SonarCloud as a project.
+This can be done by logging into sonarcloud.io using your GitHub account and then you will be able to import the repository as a project.
+Once imported you can go to the "Information" page for the project in SonarCloud and get the "Project Key" and "Organization Key".
+These keys must be add to GitHub as repository variables `SONAR_PROJECT_KEY` and `SONAR_ORGANIZATION_KEY`.
+You will also need to generate a token in SonarCloud.
+Go to the "My Account" page and generate a token on the "Security" tab.
+The generated token must be added to GitHub as a repository variable named `SONAR_TOKEN`.

 # Workflows

 The workflows can be run from the repository in GitHub.